-This is official page of the project “Aligning Education and Training with Labour Market Needs – ALLED Phase II”,funded by the European Union and co-funded by the Austrian Development Cooperation.
+This is the official webpage of the project “Aligning Education and Training with Labour Market Needs – ALLED Phase II”, which is funded by the European Union, co-funded by Austrian Development Cooperation and implemented by the Austrian Development Agency.

-As presented and approved in the project Inception report for communication purposes acronym ALLED2 will be used in the same understanding.
+As presented and approved in the project inception report, the acronym “ALLED2” will be used for communication purposes.

-ALLED 2 project is a continuation of ALLED 1
+The ALLED2 project is a continuation of ALLED 1.

-For societies sustainable development, being Industry 4.0 ready, able to compete in global market with every citizen included, quality of education and training and lifelong learning is essential for economic growth and development and wellbeing of every citizen.
+For societies sustainable development, being Industry 4.0 ready, and able to compete in global markets with every citizen included, quality of education and training as well as lifelong learning are essential both for the economic growth and development of societies and the wellbeing of every citizen.

 People are the most valuable resource